 - Auto-generated usage example for the endpoint

-- Change arguments before calling the API (including auth info)
+- Change arguments before calling the API (including authentication info)

 - Code samples are reactive: they change with user input